steeelydan/sync-party/README.md

 You can run the following commands with a **preceding space**, preventing the passwords from being written into your bash history.
 [TODO better CLI]

 -   Create an admin user:
+    -   This user can create parties, add guests to parties etc. Usually there is only one admin and this is you.
     -   Choose an excellent & unique password!
     -   `[SPACE] npm run cli create-user <USERNAME> <PASSWORD> admin`
 -   Create other users: